Orientation

 Dipen Bhuva

 I am Dipen Bhuva.
-I am a PhD student in Computer Science at the Cleveland State University and have a Masters graduate from Northeastern University in Information Security.
-I am also a certified Network+ by Comptia, Certified Ethical Hacker, RH-11 Expert Hacker, RedHat Server Certified Engineering and am Amazon Web Service (Cloud) certified.
+I have a PhD in Computer Science from Cleveland State University and have a master’s degree from Northeastern University in Information Security.
+I am a certified Network+ by CompTIA, Certified Ethical Hacker, RH-11 Expert Hacker, RedHat Server Certified Engineering and am Amazon Web Service (Cloud) certified.
 For my “extraordinary dedication and teaching,” I was granted an “excellent achievement for Graduate Assistantship” from CSU.
-I will be happy to help with any problems and solutions related to computer science: Programming, Networking, Server engineering, Cloud, Statistic, Advanced Mathematics and Cyber Security.
+I will be happy to help with any problems and solutions related to math (all levels and courses) and computer science (Programming, Networking, Server engineering, Cloud, Statistics, and Cyber Security).

 - Academic writing – generating ideas, organizing, summarizing, paraphrasing, revising/editing